Nathalie1216/Internship-Report/README.md

     - case study on work done for the company

 - On Code window of branch "master", you can find the README.md file.
-- On Code window of branch "snippets", you can find several code snippets
+- On Code window of branch "snippets", you can find several code snippets and the README.md file